Where’s My Plow

 Snow Fighters are also judged for their skills in operating a front-end loader, which is used for loading plow trucks with salt and removing snow from roadways and parking lots.

-The 28th Snow Fighter Roadeo was held on October 24, 2013 at the Franklin County Engineer West Maintenance Facility.
+The 34th Snow Fighter ROADEO was held on October 3, 2019 at the Franklin County Engineer 970 Dublin Road location.
 More than 70 drivers from the engineer’s office and local townships participated

-The Franklin County Engineer’s Office and the City of Columbus jointly operate an automated vehicle locating system (AVL) for snow and ice control equipment.
+The Franklin County Engineer’s Office operates an automated vehicle locating system (AVL) for snow and ice control equipment.
 During a storm event, AVL provides managers with unit and driver identification, vehicle location and speed, rate of application for salt and de-icing liquid, and road and air temperatures.
-The tracking system enables the county and city to better coordinate their snow and ice control efforts throughout the metropolitan area.
+The tracking system enables the county to better coordinate their snow and ice control efforts throughout Franklin County.
+You can find the current location of your plow at our website.

 Deicers include salt, the principal road clearing material; liquid calcium chloride, used as a pre-wetting agent and for additional melting power at lower temperatures; and salt brine, sprayed on roadways to delay freezing and enhance salt effectiveness.

 Salt is applied at an approximate rate of 400 pounds per mile along a two-lane roadway.
-During the 2011/12 winter season, we used approximately 3,700 tons of salt and 95,000 gallons of pre-wetting and anti-icing chemicals.
+During the 2018/19 winter season, we used approximately 12,390 tons of salt that included an 80/20 mix of salt brine and GeoMelt.

 Computerized salt spreaders are used to guarantee prescribed application amounts that minimize costs and environmental effects.
 New de-icing products, that are safer and more effective, are always under consideration as suggested by the Ohio Department of Transportation and the Federal Highway Administration.

 To control drifting snow, nearly 30,000 feet of snow fence will be erected along roadways that traditionally experience high winds.
-In agricultural areas, the engineer’s office will conduct its 13th annual program to encourage farmers to leave their partial cornstalks.
+In agricultural areas, the engineer’s office conducts an annual program to encourage farmers to leave their partial cornstalks.
 When left uncut one to two feet above the ground, they are effective in helping to prevent snowdrifts.

 During past winters, cornstalk protected roads had considerably fewer snow drift hazards than those that were unprotected.
 This season, cornstalks will protect nearly 75,000 feet of roadway.